Easter Pattern Activities

 Easter Complete the Pattern Activity

-Preparing for this activity is extremely easy.
-You will only need to print out each page and give one to each child.
-Instruct them to cut out the squares at the bottom of each page, and paste them in the appropriate spot to complete the patterns.
+Print out each page on white cardstock and give one to each child.
+Instruct them to cut out the squares at the bottom of each page and glue them in the appropriate spot to complete the patterns.

-You can also separate the strips (I will suggest including the blank square at the end of each strip), and the small squares at the bottom with the pictures.
-After that, you can put the strips and small squares in a little basket or a Zip-lock bag, and give them to the children to match.
-This second option is a little more difficult; therefore, take into consideration the developmental stages of each of your children.
+You can also separate the strips (I suggest including the blank square at the end of each strip) and the small squares at the bottom with the pictures.
+After that, you can put the strips and small squares in a little basket or a Ziploc bag and give them to the children to match.
+This second option is a little more complicated; therefore, consider the developmental stages of each of your children.

 Easter Copy the Pattern Activity

-To extend the activity you can have the children use other manipulatives in the same colors of the objects to match them or have them use plastic eggs to copy the patterns.
+To extend the activity have the children use other manipulatives in the same colors of the objects to match them or have them use plastic eggs to copy the patterns.

 Easter Create Patterns Activity

+This activity is pretty, fun, and easy to put together.
+Print out the pattern mats and the egg pages on white cardstock and laminate them. them.
 Let each child select the pattern mat he or she wants to use.
-Instruct the child to use the cut-out eggs to create patterns on top of the mat.
+Instruct the child to use the cut-out eggs to create patterns on top.

-To extend the activity you can have the children use other manipulatives such as mini bears, pom poms, buttons, etc. to create patterns on top of the pattern mats.
+To extend the activity have the children use other manipulatives such as colorful mini bunnies, pom-poms, buttons, etc., to create patterns on top of the pattern mats.

 Books About Patterns

-As usual, no matter what I do, I always use books to introduce the theme and support what I’m trying to teach.
+As usual, no matter what I do, I always use books to introduce the theme and support my teaching.
 These are some of my favorite books about patterns for preschoolers.
-You can find them at your local library, used book store, and on Amazon.
-If you want to purchase some of them, just click on the titles and my affiliate links will bring you directly to the page.
+You can find them at your local library, used bookstore, and on Amazon.
+If you want to purchase some of them, click on the titles, and my affiliate links will bring you directly to the page.

-• Pattern Fish (Math is Fun) by Trudy Harris.
-This book talks about how patterns are found in math, reading, science, music, art, dance, and poetry–and the world all around us.
+• Pattern Fish (Math is Fun) by Trudy Harris discusses how patterns are found in math, reading, science, music, art, dance, poetry, and the world around us.

 • Pattern Bugs (Math is Fun) by Trudy Harris.
-Children will love the humor and predictability of this story, and teachers and parents alike will appreciate the pattern hunt that will send kids back into the book looking for more patterns again and again.
+Children will love the humor and predictability of this story, and teachers and parents alike will appreciate the pattern hunt, which will keep kids coming back to the book, looking for more patterns.

 • Lots and Lots of Zebra Stripes by Stephen R. SwinburneWith simple text and vivid full-color photographs, this book shows children a wide range of nature’s exquisite designs.
 He invites children to open their eyes and look for patterns in water and on land, in the air and on the ground, and in their neighborhoods.
 They will see the world as they’ve never seen it before.